Contact Models in Robotics: a Comparative Analysis: Algorithmic variations of the contact problem

-\textbf{\\ Tackling the NCP.} Despite the non-smooth and non-convex issues described previously, some simulation algorithms aim to directly solve the original NCP problem~\cite{jourdan1998gauss,acary2017contact}.
-The PGS algorithm exploited for LCP and CCP problems can easily be adapted to the NCP case by changing the clamping step (Alg.~\ref{alg:lcppgs},line~\ref{line:clamping}) or the normal projection (Alg.~\ref{alg:ccppgs}, line~\ref{line:normal_proj}) for a horizontal projection on the cone (Alg.~\ref{alg:ncppgs}, line~\ref{line:horizontal_proj}).
+Despite the non-smooth and non-convex issues described previously, some simulation algorithms aim to directly solve the original NCP problem~\cite{jourdan1998gauss,acary2017contact,macklin2019non,howelllecleach2022}.

+\textbf{\\PGS.} The PGS algorithm exploited for LCP and CCP problems can easily be adapted to the NCP case by changing the clamping step (Alg.~\ref{alg:lcppgs},line~\ref{line:clamping}) or the normal projection (Alg.~\ref{alg:ccppgs}, line~\ref{line:normal_proj}) for a horizontal projection on the cone (Alg.~\ref{alg:ncppgs}, line~\ref{line:horizontal_proj}).
 However, it is worth noting that such approaches have fewer convergence guarantees than their relaxed counterpart \cite{acary2011contact}.
-As with every Gauss-Seidel approach, the methods inherited from the sensitivity to ill-conditioning and spurious internal forces.
+As with every Gauss-Seidel approach, the methods inherited from the sensitivity to ill-conditioning and jamming internal forces.

-The staggered projections \cite{kaufman2008staggered,lelidec2021differentiable} (Alg.~\ref{alg:stag_proj}) approach proceeds by rewriting the NCP as two interleaved optimization problems.
+\textbf{\\Staggered-projections.} The staggered projections (Alg.~\ref{alg:stag_proj}) approach, appearing in \cite{barbosa1987numerical, tzaferopoulos1993efficient} and implemented in a simulator in \cite{kaufman2008staggered,lelidec2021differentiable}, proceeds by rewriting the NCP as two interleaved optimization problems.
 This interconnection is solved via a fix-point algorithm that repeatedly injects one problem's solution into the formulation of the other.
-The staggered projections algorithm has no convergence guarantees but was heavily tested and seems, in practice, to converge most of the time in a few iterations (typically five iterations~\cite{lelidec2021differentiable}).
-However, solving a cascade of optimization problems allows the use of robust optimization algorithms (\textit{e.g.}, ADMM), but remains more costly than other approaches.
+The staggered projection algorithm has no convergence guarantees but was heavily tested and seems, in practice, to converge most of the time in a few iterations (typically five iterations~\cite{lelidec2021differentiable}).
+Solving a cascade of optimization problems allows the use of robust optimization algorithms (\textit{e.g.}, ADMM), but remains more costly than other approaches.